dxgraphs/aqua-subgraph/README.md

 ### Token

-Stores information about ERC20 tokens that interact with Aqua contracts.
+Stores information about ERC20 tokens that have been used as bidding or auctioning tokens in sales.

 # FAQs

-**How to get factory information?**
+**How to get the factory information?**

-The `AquaFactory` tracks ecosystem information
+The `AquaFactory` tracks all information

 ```graphql
 aquaFactory (id: “AquaFactory”) {